 Trying to decide which companies to book your trip with?
-Over the last fifteen years of travel, I've used hundreds of companies.
+Over the last fifteen years of travel, we've used hundreds of companies.
 Some have been great, some have been awful.
-Below is a list of the companies I come back to time and time again.
-They are the exact ones I use when I am booking my travel.
-I'm a firm believer in them and that's why they are listed.
-They are the best out there and continually offer the best deals.
-Use them to book your trip!Disclosure: Please note that some of the links below are affiliate links, including the HostGator link, and, at no additional cost to you, I may earn a commission if you make a purchase.
-I use all the companies listed here and recommend them because they rock and have made my travels better.
+Below is a list of the companies, we at TNN come back to time and time again.
+They are the exact ones we use when we book our travels.
+They are the best in class and continually offer the best deals.
+Use them to book your trip!Disclosure: Please note that some of the links below are affiliate links, including the HostGator link, and, at no additional cost to you, we may earn a commission if you make a purchase.
+We use all the companies listed here and recommend them because they rock.
 If you are ready to book your trip and would like to support this website, using these links is one way to do that.
-If you have any questions about the companies, e-mail me.
+If you have any questions about the companies, e-mail us.

-This is my all time favorite flight search engine.
+This is our all time favorite flight search engine.
 They always seem to find the best deals and their calendar view lets you see which days are cheapest to fly.
-I like them because they search the small booking sites no one else does.
+We like them because they search the small booking sites no one else does.
 Start all your flight searches with them.

 This great website searches a lot of different airlines, including many of the budget carriers that larger sites miss.
-While I always start with Momondo, I'll also check this site too as a way to price compare.
+Plus, they have a "greener flights" filter so you can search for flights with lower CO2 emissions.
+While we always start with Momondo, we also check this site too as a way to price compare.

 Google Flights lets you enter your departure airport and see flights all over the world in a map so you can see where the cheapest destination is.
 It's a good search engine to get a sense of routes, connections, and fares.